 Even if binge-watching television and movies is something we’ve been used to lately, it’s still nice to choose the right movie for Valentine’s Day.
-There’s always the modern classics like Crazy, Stupid, Love, The Notebook, and Titanic, but a new love story just feels so good when we find it — much like real life.
+There are always the modern classics like Notting Hill (the greatest romcom ever made), The Notebook, and Titanic, but an undiscovered love story just feels so good when we find it — much like real life.

 The romance category is filled with hidden gems and underrated movies, and there are so many great love stories in the different Netflix sub-categories.

-Here are 11 romantic movies available on Netflix right now — from all types of genres — perfect for Valentine’s Day viewing.
+Here are some romantic movies available on Netflix right now — from all types of genres — perfect for Valentine’s Day viewing.